kunigami/kunigami.github.io/index.md

 # Guilherme Kunigami

-I'm a Software Engineer based in the San Francisco Bay Area, currently working with [web development](https://www.linkedin.com/in/kunigami).
+I'm a Software Engineer based in the San Francisco Bay Area, currently working with [Stream Processing](https://www.linkedin.com/in/kunigami).
 I like to learn and build things.

 ## Pages